react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 <img src="/blog/assets/using-react-navigation-5-with-paper/fab.gif" height="480"/>

-As you can see on the gif, the FAB button works in a same way as in a Twitter app.
+As you can see on the gif, the FAB button works in the same way as in a Twitter app.
-What's more, it even animates icon change properly even though we haven't implement it.
-That's the behaviour we get from React Native Paper's FAB out of the box.
+What's more, it even animates icon change properly even though we haven't implemented it.
+That's the behavior we get from React Native Paper's FAB out of the box.

-### 5. Theming
+## Theming

-Nowadays, supporting Light/Dark theme is no longer a fancy way to stand out from other apps, but it has become a standard.
+Nowadays, supporting the Light/Dark theme is no longer a fancy way to stand out from other apps, but it has become a standard.
 Happily, both React Navigation v5 and React Native Paper supports theming and in this section I'll guide you through setting it up.

 #### React Navigation